graygoos/ExpenseLogPrivacyPolicy/index.md

 ## Introduction

-Welcome to the privacy policy for [Your App Name].
+Welcome to the privacy policy for ExpenseLog.
 This app is designed to help users manage and log their expenses efficiently.

 ## Data Collection

 ### No Data Collection

-We want to be clear that **[Your App Name] does not collect, store, or share any personal data**.
+We want to be clear that **ExpenseLog does not collect, store, or share any personal data**.
 All information you input into the app remains solely on your device.

 ## Data Storage